sdilnaz/news-website/README.md

 - **NewsItem**: Represents an individual news article card with title, description, date, and image.
 - **NewsDetails**: Displays detailed information about a specific news article including title, author, date, image, description, content and link to full article.
 - **SearchResultPage**: Shows search results based on user queries with pagination and sorting options.
 - **Footer**: Footer component providing additional information

 ## Setup Instructions

 1. Clone the repository from GitHub: [Repository Link](https://github.com/sdilnaz/news-website)
+2. Go to [NewsApi](https://newsapi.org/) and get API Key
+3. Open '.env_sample' file, change API_KEY to API that you got from step 2
+4. Rename `.env_sample` to `.env` and save
-2. Install dependencies using `npm install`.
+5. Install dependencies using `npm install`.
-3. Start the development server with `npm run dev`.
+6. Start the development server with `npm run dev`.
-4. Access the application in your browser at `http://localhost:5173`.
+7. Access the application in your browser at `http://localhost:5173` or localhost provided in terminal after running `npm run dev`.

 ## Project Development